Southwestern Chicken and Rice Skillet is a filling, low-fat supper filled with taco flavor that's made entirely in one skillet.

 - 1 cup salsa

-- 1 cup long grain white rice (I used jasmine)
+- 1 cup long grain white rice, Lundberg recommended

 Directions

-- Heat oil in a very large skillet over high heat.
-Add chicken and onion then season with taco seasoning and salt, if necessary.
-Saute for 2-3 minutes – chicken does not need to be cooked all the way through.
+- Heat oil in a large skillet over medium-high heat.
+Add chicken and onions then season with taco seasoning and saute for 2-3 minutes – chicken does not need to be cooked all the way through.

-- Add corn, beans, salsa, and chicken broth to the skillet then bring to a boil.
-Stir in rice then place a lid on top, turn heat down to medium-low, and simmer for 15 minutes.
+- Add corn, beans, salsa, and chicken broth to the skillet then stir to combine and bring to a simmer.
+Stir in rice then place a lid on top, turn heat down to medium-low, then simmer for 15 minutes.
 Let sit off the heat for 5 minutes before serving.

 I made this and it was delicious!